Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 This simple setup ensures:
 - Dual-stack (IPv4 + IPv6) support on the LAN
-- A fixed local IPv4 address,
+- A fixed local IPv4 address
-- A fixed local IPv6 address for internal services (ULA) like local `ssh` and DNS
+- A fixed local IPv6 address (ULA) for internal services, like DNS

 ### `/etc/hostname.ix1` (WAN) should *probably* be configured during install:  (IPv4/IPv6)
 Simple, clean and brainless.
 And, it *just works*: